Samreay/Samreay/content/reviews/divine_dungeon/index.md

 ---
 title:  "A Review of Dakota Krout's Divine Dungeon Series."
-short_title:  "A Review of Dakota Krout's Divine Dungeon Series."
 description: "LitRPG.
 Great into to dungeon core.
 First few books are great.
 The ending is a bit lacking."
-long_description: "Great premise.
-Great start, and it was fun to watch the dungeon grow from a moss farm to something far more.
-Tarred by a less than great ending."
 date: 2021-02-03
 categories: [reviews]
 review: C